CemuUser8/mouse2joystick_custom_CEMU/README.md

 **Mapping your keys**

+* Open the script settings by right clicking on the [controller icon in your system tray](http://i.imgur.com/fPBWOsU.png) (Bottom Right) and choose 'settings'
 * Goto the [Mouse2Joystick->Keys](http://i.imgur.com/eMMnEGj.png) page:
 	* You can set the [KeyList](http://i.imgur.com/JSJ1KsH.png) here
 		* This is a comma separated list of [AHK valid keys](https://autohotkey.com/docs/KeyList.htm) in order of vJoy Buttons